 Carrying a baby in the belly may get too exhausting and overwhelming towards the end, so much so that while the doctors are discussing your birth plan, you have already surfed the internet about inducing labor naturally.

 The pregnancy can last for up to 42 weeks—you need not start looking for ways to get the baby out of your tummy as soon as you are over 37 weeks.
-Trust your doctors—they will advise the best of methods (even
+Trust your doctors—they will advise the best of methods (even if its a c-section), considering your and your baby’s health.

 7. Having Sex When Told Not To